courtneyum/Trading/README.md

 2. Install Visual Studio Code: https://code.visualstudio.com/download
 3. Open Visual Studio Code and install the Python extension from Microsoft.
 	The button to open the extensions panel is found on the left hand side.
-4. Select ~\Miniconda3\python.exe as your Python interpreter.
+4. Select [Miniconda Path]\python.exe as your Python interpreter.
 5. Install the following packages: pandas matplotlib